48 (Early Series) TWO SHAPES (?)

 Bases incised Remued 48.
 Inscription 'Edward VIII'.
 Left; with military cap.
 Right; no cap.

-These are the only numbered examples of this shape yet recorded; indeed they are the only numbered examples of any commemorative piece.
-Although not marked with a date, they can be confidently dated to 1936 because the reign of Edward VIII began and ended in that year.
-Other commemorative pieces all relate to an earlier event, the 1934 centenary of British settlement in what became Victoria.
+The only numbered examples of this shape yet recorded are all Edward VIII commemorative pieces.
+Although not marked with a date, they can be confidently dated to 1936 because the reign of King Edward VIII began and ended in that year.
+Other commemorative pieces all relate to an earlier event, the 1934 centenary of British settlement in what was to become Victoria, and they are all un-numbered.

 Inscribed 'Edward VIII'.
 With and without military cap.